LeahLeah's avatar

 That games will probably be on tv (Broadcasting Satellite).

 Thate games will probably be on tv (Broadcasting Satellite).
+The games will probably be on tv (Broadcasting Satellite).

 Thate games will probably be on tv (Broadcasting Satellite)broadcast on TV.
+The games will probably be broadcast on TV.

 I removed the "(Broadcasting Satellite)" since it is not in your Japanese version and incorporated it into the sentence.

 Thatose games will probably be on tv (Broadcasting Satellite).
+Those games will probably be on tv (Broadcasting Satellite).

 "Those" instead of "that" as "games" are plural.